stormpath/stormpath-documentation/source/accnt_mgmt.rst

 LDAP Directories
 """"""""""""""""

-LDAP Directories are a big benefit to Stormpath customers who need LDAP directory accounts to be able to securely log in to public web applications without breaking corporate firewall policies.
+LDAP Directories are a big benefit to Stormpath customers who need LDAP directory accounts to be able to securely log in to public youb applications without breaking corporate firewall policies.
 Here is how they work:

 - After creating an LDAP Directory in Stormpath, you download a Stormpath Agent.
 This is a simple standalone software application that you install behind the corporate firewall so it can communicate directly with the LDAP server.
 - You configure the agent via LDAP filters to view only the accounts that you want to expose to your Stormpath-enabled applications.